 - medical, social work and teacher training students

 To check your eligibility for extra help, visit GOV.UK - Student Finance.

 You can also get help from your university, as well as charitable trusts.
 Non-repayable bursaries, scholarships and awards are available for students who would otherwise be unable to afford to study at this level.
 Contact your university to find out what's on offer, whether you're eligible and how to apply.

-Meanwhile, if you find yourself in financial difficulty after your course has started, universities may be able to provide money from their hardship funds to support you.
+Meanwhile, if you find yourself in financial difficulty after your course has started, your university may be able to provide money from its hardship funds to assist you.
 Apply through your university's support services.